-If bitcoin is not a 'foreign currency', the potential income tax consequences for an Australian resident taxpayer in relation to an investment in the Fund depends on whether the investor holds their Bitcoin Interest (or rather, the associated Bitcoin Allocation) on revenue account or on capital account.
-Whether an investor holds their investment on revenue or capital account will generally depend on the investor's particular circumstances, including their purpose in acquiring their investment.
+The income tax consequences for an investor in relation to a Bitcoin Interest depend on whether the investor holds the Bitcoin Interest on revenue account or on capital account for tax purposes.
+Whether an investor holds their Bitcoin Interest on revenue account or capital account will generally depend on the investor's particular individual circumstances.